Walts62/ActiveDirectoryHomeLab/README.md

 <img src="https://i.imgur.com/lnwZDSV.png" height="60%" width="60%" alt="ADDS_Client Steps"/>
 <br />
 <br />
-After setup, we opened the network settings to view our NICs.
+After setup, we opened the network settings to view our NICs
 <br />
 <br />
 Network Interface Cards:  <br/>
 <img src="https://i.imgur.com/iToGcKc.png" height="60%" width="60%" alt="ADDS_Client Steps"/>
 <br />
 <br />
 You will be able to distinguish each NIC from each other by seeing that the secondary NIC has a 169.254.x.x address (an Automatic Private IP Address [APIPA]).
-This lets us know this will be our internal network card, it will be assigned an IP address and DNS.
+This lets us know this will be our internal network card, it will be assigned an IP address and DNS
 <br />
 <br />
 Secondary Network Interface Card Details:  <br/>